-6.6.1 The Safeguarding Committee will:

-• Oversee and review College Safeguarding Policy and Procedures including linked policies.

-- Raise awareness of developments in Safeguarding good practice and links to Health and Safety. - Ensure the quality assurance of provision of safeguarding information, advice and guidance. - Ensure compliance with national standards and LSCB guidance through annual audits. - Monitor the Staff and Governors' Training records. - Receive and review the annual College Safeguarding Report prepared by the DSP prior to presentation to CET and Governors. - Develop initiatives which maintain the highest profile for Safeguarding in College and its partners. - 6.6.2 Membership of the Safeguarding Committee will include: - Assistant Principal Curriculum and Quality (DSP) - Designated Governor for Safeguarding & Child & Vulnerable Adult Protection - Head of Central Services (Deputy DSP) - Head of Personnel and Payroll (staff member responsible for allegations against staff) - Director of Facilities Management - Director of Teaching and Learning and Sixth Form - Head of Department (Business Development) - Head of Department (Curriculum) - Head of A Levels (KGV) - Quality & Support Officer - Student Engagement Officers - Student Services Officer (KGV) - Learning Support Manager - Work Placement Co-ordinator - Member of the Teaching and Learning Observation Team - Tutor - Student Representative (nominated from Student Council) - 6.6.3 The Safeguarding Committee will meet for a minimum of 3 times a year. - 6.6.4 A safeguarding panel meeting will be convened on the occasion of a serious safeguarding concern.
+- 6.6.1 The Safeguarding Committee will: - Oversee and review College Safeguarding Policy and Procedures including linked policies. - Raise awareness of developments in Safeguarding good practice and links to Health and Safety. - Ensure the quality assurance of provision of safeguarding information, advice and guidance. - Ensure compliance with national standards and LSCB guidance through annual audits. - Monitor the Staff and Governors' Training records. - Receive and review the annual College Safeguarding Report prepared by the DSP prior to presentation to SLT and Governors. - Develop initiatives which maintain the highest profile for Safeguarding in College and its partners. - 6.6.2 Membership of the Safeguarding Committee will include: - Assistant Principal Student Experience and Welfare (DSSL) - Designated Governor for Safeguarding & Child & Vulnerable Adult Protection - Head of Student Services (Deputy DSL) - Head of Personnel and Payroll (staff member responsible for allegations against staff) - Head of Facilities Management & Estates - Head of Business Development Manager - Head of Faculty, for Southport College - Head of Faculty, A Levels (KGV Sixth Form) - Student Engagement Officers - Welfare Officer Southport / KGV Sixth Form - Learning Support Manager - Work Placement Co-ordinator - Head of IT - Student Representative (from either Student Ambassadors, Champions or Learner Voice) - 6.6.3 The Safeguarding Committee will meet for a minimum of three times a year. - 6.6.4 A safeguarding panel meeting will be convened on the occasion of a serious safeguarding concern.

 A panel meeting must comprise of a minimum of three members of the Safeguarding Committee and not including the Designated Governor or Student Representative.